Yao people (East Africa)

-The Yao people (or WaYao) are a major Bantu ethnic and linguistic group based at the southern end of Lake Malawi.
-They played an important role in the history of Southeast Africa, notably in the 19th century.
-The Yao are a predominantly Muslim-faith group of about two million, whose homelands encompass the countries of Malawi, the north of Mozambique, and the Ruvuma and Mtwara Regions of Tanzania.
-The Yao have a strong cultural identity, transcending national borders.
+The Yao people are a Bantu ethnic group living at the southern end of Lake Malawi.
+The Yao are a predominantly Muslim-faith group of about two million, whose homelands encompass the countries of Malawi, Tanzania, and the north of Mozambique.

 History

-The majority of Yao are subsistence farmers and fishermen.
+The majority of the Yao people are subsistence farmers and fishermen.
 When Arabs arrived on the southeastern coast of Africa, they began trading with the Yao people for ivory and grains, exchanged for clothes and weapons.
-Due to their involvement in this coastal trade, they became one of the richest and most influential tribes in Southern Africa.
-Large Yao kingdoms came into being, as Yao chiefs took control of the Niassa province of Mozambique in the 19th century.
-During that time, the Yao began to move from their traditional home to today's Malawi and Tanzania, which resulted in the Yao populations present today.
+They also traded in slaves.
+Yao kingdoms came into being, as Yao chiefs took control of the Niassa province of Mozambique in the 19th century.
+During that time, the Yao began to move from their traditional home to today's Malawi, which resulted in the Yao populations present today.
 One of the most important milestones for the chiefdoms was the conversion of the entire nation to Islam.
 In 1870, Makanjila III (one of the Mangochi Yao chiefs of the Nyasa area) adopted Islam as his personal and court religion.

 Subsequently, through business relations with Arab and Swahili traders, the Yao chiefs (who called themselves “sultans”) needed scribes who were literate; thus, Islamic teachers were employed.
 Within the Yao villages, these scribes had a significant impact on the people, offering not only literacy but the social, religious and economic benefits of the Muslim coastal areas.
-Furthermore, the Yao sultans strongly resisted Portuguese, British, and German colonial rule, which was viewed as a major cultural, political and economic (as well as personal) threat.
+Furthermore, the Yao sultans resisted Portuguese, British, and German colonial rule, which was viewed as a major cultural, political and economic (as well as personal) threat.
 The British tried to stop the ivory and slave trade, attacking some of the Yao trade caravans near the coast.
 The Yao chief Mataka rejected Christianity, as Islam offered them a social system which would seamlessly assimilate their traditional culture.
 With the prominence of the chiefs turning to Islam, their conversion influenced their subjects to do likewise.
 The folk Islam which the Yao people have embraced is syncretized with their traditional, animistic belief systems.